reedium/dotfiles-chezmoi/dot_vim/README.md

 You can edit the snippets for the current filetype that's open by using `:UltiSnipsEdit`

+After making any changes to the snippets, run `:call UltiSnips#RefreshSnippets()` to refresh the snippets

 **Important Note**: If using chezmoi, make sure to copy the snippet to the chezmoi repo so it isn't overwritten during next `chezmoi apply`